-Today, many school pest management programs are reactionary-find a pest and use a chemical product to eliminate it.
+Today, many school pest management programs are reactionary (i.e., find a pest and use a chemical product to eliminate it).
 While pesticides (insecticides, fungicides, herbicides, rodenticides) are valuable tools in a pest management program, improper and unnecessary use are common and do not provide optimum control.
-Integrated pest management (IPM) uses common-sense methods to control pests.
+Integrated pest management (IPM) uses common sense methods to control pests.
 IPM is proactive pest management.
 It helps prevent pests from becoming a problem in the first place, greatly reducing the need for reactionary pesticide use.
-In schools, IPM programs have reduced pesticide use by up to 70% or more while seeing a decrease in pest complaints and presence.
+In schools, IPM programs have reduced pesticide use by up to 70% or more while decreasing pest complaints and presence.
 In a school IPM program, non-chemical controls are used first, relying on approved pesticides applied by trained and licensed applicators as a last resort.
-IPM can be applied in schools, and to control pests at home, in crop fields, fruit orchards, or in any situation where pests exist.
+IPM can be applied in schools, homes, crop fields, fruit orchards, or in any situation where pests exist.

 - Planning Ahead

 - Cultural Pest Control Practices